|Year||Record||MIAA||MIAA Tournament Finish|

 Rypel’s playing days included stints at Cuyahoga Community College, King College, and Shawnee State University.
 His summer baseball included successful seasons as a member of the Strongsville Americans in the Cuyahoga AAA Wood-Bat Summer League and the Vermillion franchise of the Erie Shore League.
 Eventually earning his undergraduate degree from Carson Newman College.
 He also holds a master’s in sports science.

 John is married to the former Rachel Mills of Knoxville, Tennessee.
-The couple have two children, Bryce and Adelynn.
+The couple has two children, Bryce and Adelynn.

 Rypel’s Gordon College Career